Introduction

 2. Unresponsive or Stuck Keys

 a.
-Inspect for Physical Obstructions:
+Look For Physical Obstructions:

 b.
 Perform a Key Reset:

-• Unplug the keyboard.
+Unplug your keyboard.

-• Hold down the affected key(s) while plugging the keyboard back in.
+Press and hold the affected key(s) while plugging the keyboard back in.

 c.
-Test in a Different Application:
+Test in Another Application:

 d.
 Reinstall Keyboard Drivers: